 - Format: Is the session description consistent with the format listed (for example, if the format is open forum, then does the proposal describe how the open forum will be set up, with timings, etc., indicated; are all sides of the issues represented)?

 In evaluating research papers, each WGC member will grade the proposal on the following criteria, giving each criterion a score from 1 (lowest) to 5 (highest):

 - Relevance: Specific issues addressed in the paper should clearly correlate with the selected theme and the overarching theme of the Digital Citizen Summit 2017.
 Papers should address current issues.

 - Uniqueness: Papers will be judged on their uniqueness – conceptually and with regard to issues discussed.
 The paper should have a unique angle and tackle the issues under question in a fresh and innovative manner.

 - Completeness: Submissions will be evaluated on the basis of the quality of the abstract submitted.
 Therefore abstracts should be concise and complete, clearly enunciating all-important points covered in the paper.

 If a WGC member rates a proposal 3 or below, they must provide a reason for doing so, as feedback for the workshop proposers whose workshops are declined.
-Proposer names will not be given to WGC members when evaluating (they will be anonymised), but indication will be provided if the proposer is a first-time proposer or from a developing country.

 The overall average score from 1 to 5 should mean the following in terms of ranking the session: